 At The Advocates Law Firm, we are committed to continued learning throughout life, and we believe that through education we better ourselves and our communities.
 Understanding the financial burden higher education can bring to students and their families, we are offering our help to you through our Advocates Scholarship.
-For additional information about what you should include in your essay please visit our accident page.

 - Write 300-500 word essay on the following topic: